 What is The Chalkboard Life?

 This newsletter is for teachers of all stripes.
 Teachers who care about their teaching, and care about their students.
+Teachers who want to understand the future world into which they are sending their students.
 Teachers who are sometimes overwhelmed by the impact of ever-changing technology on everything they do and would like to understand it better, and ponder the future of their work.
 Teachers who want to join a community of people with similar cares and concerns.

 I seek to build a community of teachers, at all levels, who want to reflect deeply on the importance of what they do, and the realities of their challenges.
 To understand better the impact that technology has had on their work.
 A place that celebrates the moments of the heart that remind teachers why they put up with the daily difficulties of the job.
 This is the place to think about these challenges and those moments, and reflect on them.